pandeyabhishek28/RegularExpressionParser/README.md

 References:-
-Mr. Mike Clark's  notes
+Mr. Mike Clark's  notes.
-Writing own regular expression parser By Amer Gerzic Regular Expression Matching Can Be Simple And Fast by Russ Cox Regular Expression by Mizan Rahman
+Writing own regular expression parser By Amer Gerzic.
+Regular Expression Matching Can Be Simple And Fast by Russ Cox.
+Regular Expression by Mizan Rahman.